vandanafs/WesCh5/README.md

-# WesCh5
+# WesCh5 Getting Started with pandas

 notebook for ch5

-This lab is a repo for your work on Wes McKinney's book "Python for Data Analysis, 2nd Ed." in Chapter 5.
+This lab is a repo for your work on Wes McKinney's book "Python for Data Analysis, 2nd Ed." in Chapter 5, _Getting Started with pandas_.

 As for each of the chapters in this series, I want you follow the "Coding The Hard Way" methodology.
 (See Below)